-CNC machining keeps improving and advancing every year, and, therefore, gets a bit more complex every year, and as a result, it can be challenging to keep pace with the dos and don'ts of part design.
+CNC machining keeps improving and advancing every year, and, therefore, gets a bit more complex each year.
+As a result, it can be challenging to keep pace with the dos and don'ts of part design.
 But lowering the cost of machined parts while improving functionality can still be achieved by a few relatively simple adjustments to your part design or material selection.

 At Protolabs, we use automation software to quote parts and highlight features that need design consideration based on a process developed around producing parts rapidly.
-The software will catch features that are unmanufacturable up front (or manufacturable but with additional tools and equipment), but it will also highlight areas that do not necessarily require change, but can improve the design's overall machinability—thin walls, engraved text, deep holes, and complex geometries, to name a few.
+The software will catch features that are unmanufacturable up front (or manufacturable but with additional tools and equipment), but it will also highlight areas that do not necessarily require change, but can improve the design's overall machinability—corner pockets, engraved text, thin walls, deep pockets and holes, and complex geometries.

-Here are a few tips to help you design more cost-effective machined parts.
+Here are tips to help you design more cost-effective machined parts.

 1. Provide Relief to Corner Pockets

 Consider the corners of a machined pocket—the inside of an electronics housing, perhaps, or a bracket used to capture the body of a rectangular component.
 One common design oversight is leaving the intersection of the vertical walls on those part features perfectly sharp.
 To illustrate, think about machining a stainless steel box to hold a collection of baseball trading cards.
-The only way to get the perfectly square corners needed to fit those Babe Ruths and Hank Aarons is with electrical discharge machining (EDM), or, multiple flat plates bolted together.
-Both can be slow and expensive process.
+The only way to get the perfectly square vertical corners needed to fit those Babe Ruths and Hank Aarons is with electrical discharge machining (EDM), or, multiple flat plates bolted together.
+Both can be slow and expensive processes.

 Instead, we'll equip one of our machining centers with the smallest end mill available to clean out the corners.
 In 304 stainless steel, that means a 0.031 in.
 (0.8mm) end mill, which leaves a corner radius of 0.016 in.
 (0.4mm).
 That's pretty sharp, but the depth is limited.
 The length of most steel-cutting end mills in this size range maxes out at five times the cutter diameter, barely deep enough to fit your favorite center fielders.
 Machining with small end mills such as this is also slow and delicate work, driving up the cost of your project because of added milling time.

 2. Deburr Edges Yourself

 Avoiding corner breaks is another radius-related, cost-cutting measure.
 In an attempt to remove burrs and break sharp corners, designers will often smooth external part intersections with chamfers or corner radii.
 It's understandable, and sometimes quite necessary, but it can also be expensive.
-With stainless steel parts, Protolabs provides an automated deburring option, but all other materials are delivered as-machined or with sharp edges per the illustration.
+With metal parts, Protolabs provides an automated deburring option, and plastics are delivered as-machined or with sharp edges per the illustration.
 If the part design calls for an edge break, we have to call up an additional tool (a ball end mill) and machine these corners using a 3D profiling motion.
-We generally run these tools at very high rpm, and very small amounts of material are removed, but it's still a lengthy process to go back and forth until each corner is smooth.
+We generally run these tools at a high rpm, and small amounts of material are removed, but it's still a lengthy process to go back and forth until each corner is smooth.
 Many customers opt to save a few bucks by deburring these parts on their own with a file, some abrasive paper or a buffing wheel.

 3. Avoid Text Until Molding

 Similarly, text engraving is an aesthetically pleasing but time-intensive operation, one that might be best to avoid if possible.
-Here again, a ball end mill is used to trace whatever letters, numbers and symbols are called for on the CAD model.
+Here again, a ball end mill is used to trace whatever letters, numbers, and symbols are called for on the CAD model.
 It looks cool, and might be a valid requirement on your machined part, but is probably more appropriate on injection-molded parts, where additional machining time is amortized over higher part volumes.
 Because of our toolsets for metals vs. plastics, we have a minimum feature size of 0.035in (0.90mm) in metals and 0.020in (0.51mm) in plastic.

 4. Be Cautious of Thin Walls and Features

 Our standard part tolerance is +/- 0.005 in.
-(0.127mm).
+(0.13mm).
 If you have a feature that is 0.020 in.
-(0.5mm) or smaller, our automated quoting system will highlight it as a thin wall geometry, but keep in mind that we'll still allow it to be machined—so the machined part may differ slightly from your original design.
+(0.51mm) or smaller, our automated quoting system will highlight it as a thin-wall geometry, but keep in mind that we'll still allow it to be machined—so the machined part may differ slightly from your original design.
 Any thin walls that are 0.020 in. or less are not only subject to breakage during the machining operation, but may flex or warp afterwards.
 Beef them up as much as your part design allows.

 5. Keep it Simple